 Here we can see that today’s market price is lower than the present value of future cash flow (USD 18.00 < USD 20.23).
 This means that the stock is undervalued.
-When a stock is undervalued, it is good to invest in the stock as it will give a rate of return that is higher than the required rate of return.
+When a stock is undervalued, it is good to invest in it as it will give a higher rate of return than the required rate of return.
 This will be profitable to the investor.

 Here we can see that today’s market price is higher than the present value of future cash flow (USD 22.00 > USD 20.23).
 This means that the stock is overvalued.
 When a stock is overvalued, it is not a good investment.
 In this case, the investment will generate a rate of return lower than the required rate of return.
 In this situation, the investor is making a loss as by investing USD 22.00, he will get USD 20.23 in the present value after three years.

-This is a no-win no loose situation.
-Whatever the investor is investing, he is getting the same in the present value after 3 years.
-This is not really an investment, but more of a way to park money if one has a huge amount of extra cash.
+This is a no-win, no, loose situation.
+Whatever the investor is investing, he gets the same in the present value after 3 years.
+This is not really an investment but more of a way to park money if one has a huge amount of extra cash.
 In making this type of investment, the investor is shielding himself from the effects of future depreciation, thereby maintaining the value of his money.

 Points to be Carefully Considered in using the Discounted Cash Flow Model

 - We must understand that the discounted cash flow model is only as good as the assumptions that an analyst makes.
 Every input – future cash flow, discount rate, etc. is all based on assumptions about going concern, profitability, inflation, etc. Thus we must understand that discounted cash flow is a tool to find present value, but the accuracy of present value depends on the accuracy of its assumptions.
 Furthermore, in this fast-moving environment, the assumptions may also change very fast.
 This results in a loss of quality in the model.